realworldocaml/book/book/variants/README.md

 an associated tag and may optionally have a sequence of fields, where each field has a specified type.

 Let's consider a concrete example of how variants can be useful.
-Almost all terminals support a set of eight basic colors, and we can represent those colors using a variant.
+Most UNIX-like operating systems support terminals as a fundamental, text-based user interface.
+Almost all of these terminals support a set of eight basic colors.

+Those colors can be naturally represented as a variant.
 Each color is declared as a simple tag, with pipes used to separate the different cases.
 Note that variant tags must be capitalized.

 ```ocaml env=main
 # open Base